 Sally also worked sporadically over the next couple of years on several duo projects, including Genfan & Barker (with US guitarist and songwriter Vicki Genfan), Buck & Barker (with multi-instrumentalist Keith Buck) and Barker & Son (with her son, Dillon Wakeford).

 Sally suffered a period of ill health between Dec 2012 and June 2013.
-During this time Sally's sons persuaded her to audition for the BBC programme the Voice.
+During this time Sally's sons persuaded her to audition for one of their favourite programmes - BBC TV's The Voice.

 In April 2014 Sally appeared in the final of the Voice UK 2014.
 The prime time BBC TV programme saw Sally consistently championed by her mentor, Sir Tom Jones.